l3th4l/l3th4l/README.md

 -->

 - 🌱 B.Sc. in Statistics
-- 🔭 Graduate Student in Data Science
+- 🔭 Master's Student in Data Science
 - 👯 Mostly interested in Representation Learning
 - 📫 How to reach me: [email](mailto:safalyaglobal@gmail.com)